Ritten11/KRW_project/README.md

 ## Analysing the embeddings

 All the analysis of the embeddings is done in `embedding_comparison.ipynb` notebook.
-(Note: not fully commented yet...)
+(Note: not fully commented... sorry...)

 To run the notebook, run: `jupyter-notebook embedding_comparison.ipynb`